Curriculum Information Guide

 Student Learning Outcomes: Construction Management Engineering Technology

-D. An ability to design systems, components, or processes for broadly-defined engineering technology problems appropriate to program educational objectives;
+2. An ability to design systems, components, processes, procedures, or programs meeting specified needs for broadly-defined engineering, technical, or scientific problems appropriate to Construction Management Engineering Technology

-G. An ability to apply written, oral, and graphical communication in both technical and non-technical environments; and an ability to identify and use appropriate technical literature;
+3. An ability to apply written, oral, and graphical communication in both technical and nontechnical environments; and an ability to identify and use appropriate technical literature

 *In consultation with department advisor.